OmarMohamedElqady/OmarMohamedElqady-SpringBootTask2/README.md

 # 📚 Quantum Bookstore Project

 Welcome to **Quantum Bookstore**, a simple and extensible online book store backend system built with **Java** .
-This project was created as a solution for the **Fawry N² Dev Slope Challenge #10**.
+This project was created as a solution for the **Fawry 2nd Challenge**.

 ---